 - Leadership Development-members develop essential soft skills by holding chapter officer positions at the local, state, and national levels; by networking with accomplished business professionals; and by participating in business-focused workshops, seminars, and academic competitions. - Academic Competitions-members demonstrate their business expertise at high-profile regional, state, and national competitive events.
 The top students are recognized with trophies and cash awards.
+Learn more about FBLA, PBL, and FBLA-Middle Level competitive events. - Educational Programs-members create career portfolios, enhance their knowledge with worldrecognized skills certifications, and have access to select college scholarships.
+Learn more about educational programs for FBLA, PBL, and FBLA-Middle Level.

-- Educational Programs-members create career portfolios, enhance their knowledge with worldrecognized skills certifications, and have access to select college scholarships. - Membership Benefits-members receive exclusive discounts and enhanced benefits for travel, education, and more. - Community Service-members work with the March of Dimes to help end premature births by participating in awareness campaigns and the March for Babies fundraiser. - Awards & Recognition-members build a portfolio of accomplishments with a wide range of awards programs.
+- Membership Benefits-members receive exclusive discounts and enhanced benefits for travel, education, and more.
+Learn about the benefits available to FBLA, PBL, and FBLA-Middle Level members. - Community Service-members work with the March of Dimes to help end premature births by participating in awareness campaigns and the March for Babies fundraiser.
+Discover how FBLA, PBL, and FBLA-Middle Level members support the March of Dimes. - Awards & Recognition-members build a portfolio of accomplishments with a wide range of awards programs.
+Learn more about FBLA, PBL, and FBLA-Middle Level awards programs.